turbulenz/turbulenz_engine/docs/source/jslibrary_api/particleupdater_api.rst

 Performs simulation of the particles with positions and velocities as standard euclidean vectors, supporting a uniform acceleration and drag to apply to all particles.

-Additionally, supports a noise-randomised acceleration applied per-particle from a noise texture controlled by a noise seed, and activation flag in the particles' `userData` storage.
+Additionally, supports a noise-randomized acceleration applied per-particle from a noise texture controlled by a noise seed, and activation flag in the particles' `userData` storage.

-`DefaultParticleUpdater` implements both the `update` and `predict` functions with the restriction that neither may make use of noise-randomised acceleration.
+`DefaultParticleUpdater` implements both the `update` and `predict` functions with the restriction that neither may make use of noise-randomized acceleration.

 **Particle userData storage used**

-To randomise the acceleration of a particle, bit `24` of the userData field should be set, with bits `[16,24)` specifying an 8-bit integer seed used to select a path in the noise texture.
+To randomize the acceleration of a particle, bit `24` of the userData field should be set, with bits `[16,24)` specifying an 8-bit integer seed used to select a path in the noise texture.

 **Compatibility**